Stephens-Library/Designing-Data-Intensive-Applications/chapter_1/Reliable, Scalable, and Maintainable Applications.md

 ## Thinking About Data Systems
 We typically think of databases, queues, and caches as being very different categories of tools

-Though a database and a message queue have some similarities, both store data for some time, they have very different access patterns
+Though a database and a message queue have some similarities, both store data for some time, and they have very different access patterns

 **So why do we lump everything under an umbrella term like data systems?**